A Book Review of The Night Circus.

 Without spoiling it!
 (Though I don’t think my review does justice to the loveliness of the writing which you have to read to experience.)
 So, without spoiling it, love takes over but the competition must continue.
 And the fate of the circus depending on the competition without it, it will fall.
 The ending is predictable but I didn’t mind it.
 I was more attracted to meandering through the circus so the outcome was a nice (yes, nice) finale.

 Luckily, this book was for me.
-I love the slow build up.
-I loved watching the circus form before me.
-I loved the side characters.
+I love the slow build up, I loved watching the circus form before me, I loved the side characters.
 (Herr Friedrick Thiessen, a clockmaker, was a particular favourite.)
-I loved exploring the tents.
-I think I could have read a whole book about the different tents.
+Exploring the tents was a magical experience that I could have enjoyed a whole book about.
+The Night Circus: A night at the circus!

 “It’s so nice.”